Classof2020/classof2020.github.io/_class/ashish_tiwari.md

 I was born at an early age, spent some time growing up (presumably) and went to learn stuff at school.
 I love to explore new things (not a single so far though).
 I enjoy good markup, strive for good styling and am passionate about the beautiful code.

-By the way, I use social networking sites like Google Plus and Twitter.
+By the way, I use social networking sites like Twitter and Facebook.
 If you want to know more about me, head over to my [notes](http://notes.aashishtiwari.com.np) or [drop me a line](mailto:hi@aashishtiwari.com.np) (I like annoying people, yeah!).
 It would be mine pleasure to hear from you. ;)

 Moreover,